 - Proof of address for all claimed members of the applicant’s family

 For the Section 8 application purposes, children who have been temporarily removed and assigned to foster care will be considered as part of the family unit by HUD.
 Families signing up for HUD housing programs will have to include these children in their applications.
 Any information that proves the children’s situations, such as birth certificates and court records, can also be asked for.
-Download our free housing guide for seniors to find out which documents will be asked for during the Section 8 application process.
+Download our free guide to learn which documents you may need during the Section 8 application process.

 Learn About Section 8 Disability Qualifications

-People signing up for HUD housing assistance will be screened to make sure they meet disabilities eligibility requirements.
-If you have a disability, the type of housing you can be eligible for will be impacted.
-Individuals applying for housing assistance will be examined against HUD’s strictly enforced rules on how to determine disability status.
-Because of this, you will need to put forward documents like financial or medical records of any claimed disability that show a medical diagnosis of a physical or mental impairment, and that prove that this impairment does not allow or seriously limits your opportunities for gainful employment or that shows a terminal or chronic nature of the disability/impairment.
+People signing up for HUD housing assistance will be screened to see if they meet any disability eligibility requirements.
+If you have a disability, the type of housing you can get will be impacted.
+Individuals applying for housing assistance will be examined according to how HUD determines disability status.
+Because of this, you will need to submit documents like financial or medical records of any claimed disability that show a medical diagnosis of a physical or mental impairment, and that prove that this impairment does not allow or seriously limits your opportunities for gainful employment or that shows a terminal or chronic nature of the disability/impairment.
 If you are legally blind, you will need share additional documents during the Section 8 application process at the discretion of the PHA.